jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Stems weaken.
 Plants collapse.

 Fungi feed on decay.
 Dead leaves accumulate.
 Dead stems fall.
 Dead roots rot in soil.
 The fungi consume this biomaterial, breaking it down, returning elements to earth.
 They do not need light.
-Life persists.

 One stem grows.
 Some light is here.
 Leaves unfurl.